 HABESHA, Inc., has worked with several partners including Truly Living Well Center for Natural Urban Agriculture, Thomasville Heights Civic League, Purpose Built Schools, AVLF, Atlanta Audubon, Park Pride, Trees Atlanta, Trust for Public Land and many others to offer two solid years of training, exposure and career opportunities to residents of South and Southwest Atlanta, The Nature Conservancy is coordinating the development of a plan to better care for the South River Forest in SE Atlanta and South DeKalb.
 The goal of the project is to work with residents to prepare for green careers while also improving the look and feel of the community.
 This project is complemented by restoration efforts in a nearby wetland forest, Constitution Lakes and stream restoration at McDaniel Wetlands and along the South River.

 WHAT TO EXPECT

-Over four weeks, 10 residents of Metro Atlanta will receive training in conservation, green infrastructure, watershed management, environmental justice, urban agriculture, team building, attend field trips, and be paid a stipend of $500.
-This will consist of online classroom instruction and outdoor field activities for six (6) hours daily (primarily 9am-3pm) for the entire 4 weeks (September 7 – October 1).
+Over four weeks, 10 residents of Metro Atlanta receive training in conservation, green infrastructure, watershed management, environmental justice, urban agriculture, team building, attend field trips, and be paid a stipend of $500.
+This will consist of online classroom instruction and outdoor field activities for six (6) hours daily (primarily 9am-3pm) for 4 weeks in September.